How to file a Case in Consumer Court?

 1. Consumer - According to Section 2(7) of the 2019 Act, a consumer is an individual buying goods or availing services for monetary consideration, excluding any consumer who has obtained the goods or services for resale or commercial use.
 According to the definition's clarification, the expressions "buys any goods" and "avails any services" also include online transactions performed through digital communication, as well as direct selling, teleshopping, and multi-level advertising.
 Online transactions are a distinctive characteristic of this act that was added in response to the growing e-commerce industry and technological advancements.

-2. Voluntary Consumer Association - the VCA shall be registered as per the provisions of Companies Act 2013 or 1956 or any other legislation which is relevant in the time being.
+2. Voluntary Consumer Association—The VCA shall be registered as per the provisions of the Companies Act 2013 or 1956 or any other relevant legislation at the time being.

 4. Group of consumers having the same interest.